First-principles characterization of native defects and oxygen impurities in GaAs: Abstract

 \section{Abstract}

-We present an investigation of native point defects and oxygen impurities in gallium arsenide (GaAs) using hybrid density-functional calculations.
+We present a systematic investigation of native point defects and oxygen impurities in GaAs using hybrid functional calculations.
 Defects are characterized by their structural, electronic, and optical properties.
-Dominant native defects are Ga antisites (Ga$_{\rm As}$), As antisites (As$_{\rm Ga}$), and/or Ga vacancies ($V_{\rm Ga}$) in which As$_{\rm Ga}$ and $V_{\rm Ga}$ are charge-compensating defects under As-rich conditions.
-On the basis of the calculated defect transition levels, the isolated As$_{\rm Ga}$ may be identified with the {\it EL2} center reported in experiments.
+Under thermodynamic equilibrium, dominant native defects are Ga antisites (Ga$_{\rm As}$), As antisites (As$_{\rm Ga}$), and/or Ga vacancies ($V_{\rm Ga}$) in which As$_{\rm Ga}$ and $V_{\rm Ga}$ are charge-compensating defects under As-rich conditions.
+On the basis of the defect transition levels, the isolated As$_{\rm Ga}$ can be identified with the $EL2$ center reported in experiments.
 The defect, however, has a negligible nonradiative electron capture cross section and thus cannot be the ``main electron trap'' as commonly believed.
-We find that GaAs can have multiple O-related defect centers when prepared under As-rich conditions.
-The quasi-substitutional O impurity (O$_{\rm As}$) and its complex with two As$_{\rm Ga}$ defects (O$_{\rm As}$-2As$_{\rm Ga}$) have a metastable and paramagnetic middle (neutral) charge state.
-These two defects have large nonradiative electron capture cross sections and can be effective recombination centers.
+We find that GaAs can have multiple O-related defect centers, especially when prepared under As-rich conditions.
+The quasi-substitutional O impurity (O$_{\rm As}$) and its complex with two As$_{\rm Ga}$ defects (O$_{\rm As}$-2As$_{\rm Ga}$) both have a metastable and paramagnetic middle (neutral) charge state; however, only the latter can be identified with the experimentally observed Ga--O--Ga or ``OX'' center.
+These two defects have large nonradiative electron capture cross sections and can be effective carrier traps or recombination centers, which has important implications for materials design.